 For tax purposes, the capital gain is generally calculated in local currency, and there are provisions for segregating the taxable gain into its real and inflationary components.
 The inflationary amount is the original cost of the asset, less depreciation (where applicable), multiplied by the percentage increase in the Israeli consumer price index (CPI) from the date of acquisition of the asset to the date of its sale.
 The inflationary amount component is exempt to the extent it accrued after 1 January 1994 and is generally subject to tax at the rate of 10% if it accrued before that date.

-The real gain component, if any, will be taxed at the rates set out further below.
+The real gain component, if any, will be taxed at the rates set out further below, plus the 3% surtax, if applicable.

 A non-resident who invests in capital assets with foreign currency may elect to calculate the inflationary amount in that foreign currency.
 Under this option, in the event of a sale of shares in an Israeli company, the inflationary amount attributable to exchange differences on the investment is always exempt from Israeli tax.